 Relationship becomes a long distance one

-Whether or not "long distance" relationships can work is one of those age-old questions in the book of love.
-They are, undoubtedly, a challenge, but challenges can be a good thing.
+Whether or not relationships can work across any distance is one of those age-old questions in the book of love.
+They’re undoubtedly a challenge, but challenges can be a good thing.
+Keeping the lines of communication open and continuing to share your lives with each other may be your best bet at making this relationship more manageable, despite the miles in between.